jmcastelo/mixtum/README.md

 ### Standalone script

-To be run from the command line, this script needs some arguments which inform it where the needed input files are located, where to save the resulting output files and the number of parallel processes with which to perform the computations.
-Note that the script version of Mixtum is not as complete and well-tested than the GUI version.
+To be run from the command line, this script needs some arguments which inform it where the needed input files are located, where to save the resulting output files and the number of parallel processes with which to perform the computations, among others.
+To replicate the computation done on the GUI, one can export the arguments required to run the analogous command-line script, along with the populations used.

 To get help, please run the following command: